PierreSenellart/provsql/doc/source/dev/query-rewriting.rst

-in the ``Provenance.QueryEvaluateInVKHom`` module, proves that query evaluation commutes with m-semiring homomorphisms on the full algebra including aggregation (the formal analogue of [Green, Karvounarakis & Tannen, *Provenance Semirings*], Proposition 3.5, and [Geerts & Poggi, *On database query languages for K-relations*], Proposition 1, lifted to m-semirings via ``SemiringWithMonusHom`` and extended to aggregation via the K-semimodule structure formalised in `Provenance.KSemiModule
+in the ``Provenance.QueryEvaluateInVKHom`` module, proves that query evaluation commutes with m-semiring homomorphisms on the full algebra including aggregation (the formal analogue of :cite:`DBLP:conf/pods/GreenKT07`, Proposition 3.5, and :cite:`DBLP:journals/japll/GeertsP10`, Proposition 1, lifted to m-semirings via ``SemiringWithMonusHom`` and extended to aggregation via the K-semimodule structure formalised in `Provenance.KSemiModule